anajmabdi/Vendor-Order-Tracker.Solution/README.md

 <p>&nbsp;</p>

-# <div align="center">Setup/Installation Requirements
+# <div align="center">Installation Requirements
-<div align="center">1.
-Clone this repository to your desktop
-<div align="center">2.
-Navigate to the top level of the directory
-<div align="center">3.
-Run 'dotnet restore VendorOrderTracker.Tests'
-<div align="center">4.
-Run 'dotnet build'
+You must make sure the following software packages are locally installed in order to use this application:

+- A preferred code editor (my case: VS Code)
+- .NET6

+## <div align="center">Setup
+- After cloning, navigate to this project's production directory ("Tracker") and run 'dotnet restore'.
+This will establish project-specific tools and dependencies that are listed in the project file.
+- Run 'dotnet test' after navigating to the test folder (Tracker.Tests) to run tests.

-<div align="center">5.
-Run 'dotnet run' to run the application.
+- Run 'dotnet run' to start the server after navigating to "Tracker".

 <p>&nbsp;</p>
 <p>&nbsp;</p>